Kapil2505/Student-Management-Project/README.md

 spring.jpa.database-platform=org.hibernate.dialect.H2Dialect

-Run the Application
+7.Run the Application

-Access the Application
+8.Access the Application:
 The application will be available at http://localhost:8080.
 Access the H2 database console at http://localhost:8080/h2-console.
 JDBC URL: jdbc:h2:mem:testdb